kazualkazzy/first/demo.md

-welcome to the digital world
+welcome to the digital world.

-your name is Tai
+your name is Tai.

-Digimon are here
+Digimon are here.